Text and pictures © 1993-2024 Guillaume Dargaud

 Left: Our doctor talking with Charles-Gilles, the nervous patient, the day before the surgery

-Three weeks after the departure of the ship we are in trouble: the head weather forecaster has a belly pain which is diagnosed as appendicitis...
+Three weeks after the departure of the ship we are already in deep shit: the head weather forecaster has a belly pain which is diagnosed as appendicitis...
 Trouble.
 After a week of intense medication the decision is taken to operate.
-There's only one doctor who's not even a surgeon, so everyone on the base is assigned a specific job: 2 electronicians end up aid-surgeons, others control the anesthetics and monitor vital signs.
+There's only one doctor who's not even a surgeon, so everyone on the base is assigned a specific job: 2 electronicians end up aid-surgeons, others control the anesthetics and will monitor vital signs.
 The day before the operation, we practice while 250km/h winds shake up the building.
 I take the x-rays beforehand and fetch equipment during the surgery which turn out quite long.
-As it's the first time for everyone, the doctor follows the book and everything proceeds quite slowly, and there are even other complications.
+As it's the first time for everyone, the doctor follows the book and everything proceeds quite slowly, and there are even other complications, like an appendix on the wrong side of the intestine.
 After 7 hours we finally wake up our

 victim survivor patient.
 He has a 30cm long scar and will take a while to recover but he's alive.
-And happy.
+And happy for it.
 He even went back to Antarctica on later missions.
 On average there is one surgery every 3 years in DdU but that year we had something like 7 major medical problems: cut tendons in the hand, a finger crushed by a door in a storm, the chef soaking himself in boiling water...
-The story by Michel Barré of the first surgery in Adelie land in 1951 is worth reading.
+The story by Michel Barré of the first surgery in Adelie land in 1951 is short and well worth reading.

 Right: Freezing sea in autumn.

 As the temperature gets lower, the sea progressively freezes, forming first what we call 'polsh' or 'soup' (picture), then 'pancakes', then 'joined pancakes' and then finally sea-ice.
 It is secure enough to walk on only after some snow has made it thicker.
 As the autumn wears on, we are eager for the sea to freeze solid enough so we can finally get out of our tiny island.
 There is an two month period when the sea has too much ice to use the Zodiacs anymore, and not enough to walk on; part of the sea freezes and then a storm comes and carries the ice away; thin ice gets thicker and merges with other plates.
-The icebergs stop moving around with the currents.
+As time goes on, the icebergs stop moving around with the slowing sea currents.

 Left: Prize-winning moonrise over the Astrolabe glacier, taken out of sheer luck: with some friends we were walking between the islands at sunset, and we saw the moon rise above the Astrolabe glacier, just as the last light of the sun was leaving the glacier.
 The glacier wall is about 50 meters high.
 Neat, eh ?
 In winter the low sun and the extremely pure and dry air combine to create astounding sunsets.